SparkysWidgets/Marlin/README.md

 ## Submitting Patches

-Proposed patches should be submitted as a Pull Request against the ([bugfix-2.1.x](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.1.x)) branch.
+Proposed patches should be submitted as a Pull Request against the ([Marlin2ForPipetBot_dev](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot_dev)) branch.
+I sometimes rebase that branch wich results in merge conflicts when you submit a Pull Request.
+Please ignore merge conflics and just submit the Pull Request with unresolved conflicts.
+I will take care of it.

-- This branch is for fixing bugs and integrating any new features for the duration of the Marlin 2.1.x life-cycle.
+- This branch is for fixing bugs and integrating any new features for the duration of the Marlin2ForPipetBot life-cycle.
 - Follow the [Coding Standards](https://marlinfw.org/docs/development/coding_standards.html) to gain points with the maintainers.
-- Please submit Feature Requests and Bug Reports to the [Issue Queue](https://github.com/MarlinFirmware/Marlin/issues/new/choose).
+- Please submit Feature Requests and Bug Reports to the [Issue Queue](https://github.com/DerAndere1/Marlin/issues).
 Support resources are also listed there.
 - Whenever you add new features, be sure to add tests to `buildroot/tests` and then run your tests locally, if possible.
   - It's optional: Running all the tests on Windows might take a long time, and they will run anyway on GitHub.
   - If you're running the tests on Linux (or on WSL with the code on a Linux volume) the speed is much faster.